-We are located a short car journey from all local amenities such as shops, cafes, restaurants, and various leisure facilities including a local cinema, gym, indoor badminton, swimming pool and indoor roller skating.
-Our local park also provides basketball courts, play park and fields for football.
+We are fortunate to live within in a semi-rural location and are situated not far from all local amenities such as shops, cafes, restaurants, and various leisure facilities including a local cinema, gym, indoor badminton, swimming pool, Indoor skate park, indoor climbing wall, and bowling alley.
 Our young people benefit from having access to various coastal walks and beaches which provide a calming and relaxed environment.

 We offer experiences that you would expect to find in a family home; these may be adapted due to the regulations and the needs of the children and young people.
+The approach to the care we deliver at Mulberry Court is a nurturing, supportive and caring approach, this is evidenced through the support plans, daily interactions and key work sessions that are completed within the home.

-Within the local area there are several operations in place to protect young people who are at risk including a local Missing Children Exploitation Team (MCET) who work alongside Madison House when any missing episodes occur.
+Within Cliffsend there are several operations in place to protect young people who are at risk including a local Missing Children Exploitation Team (MCET) who work alongside Mulberry Court when any missing episodes occur.
 Our local PCSO visits the home regularly to ensure the children are familiar with local police support.
 Our local PCSO also supports the children with any of their risks such as bullying, hate crime and CSE.

-Madison House has a fitness of location review in place which highlights all local risks to the home and has a risk management strategy for each risk.
+Mulberry Court has a fitness of location review in place which highlights all local risks to the home and has a risk management strategy for each risk.
 Children, adults working in the home and outside agencies have been consulted on the locality risks.
 The fitness of location review will be assessed when new children come to the home and is reviewed in line with local risks and the children's behaviours and support needs.
 A copy is available upon request.